|The Santa Monica Advantage

 or roller blade from beach front Santa Monica to beach front Venice

 or use a convenient bus.
-However, avoid Venice (and its hostels) at night.
+However, be very cautious in Venice Beach at night.

 In Santa Monica, great places to hang out are the